kamranahmedse/jquery-toast-plugin/README.md

 var myToast = $.toast('Some toast that needs to be removed.');
 myToast.reset(); // remove the toast "Some toast that needs to be removed"
 ```
 What if I want to reset all the toasts at once?
 You may ask.
-Well in that case, you can do the following:
+Well, in that case, you can do the following:
 ```javascript
 $.toast().reset('all');
 ```